Certora/Documentation/docs/prover/approx/summarization.md

 ## Important Considerations

 1. **Limitations of Summarization:**
    - Summarization is a trade-off between precision and efficiency.
-While it can significantly improve solver performance, it may introduce overapproximations and potentially miss subtle details.
+While it can significantly improve solver performance, it may introduce over- or under-apprxoimations.
+Overapproximation means we may use too general behaviors to prove the desired property.
+Underapproximation means we potentially miss out on behaviors.
    - Care should be taken to ensure that the summarization captures the critical aspects of the method's behavior.

 2. **Choosing Summarization Techniques:**